 Student Health Centers in the CSU are established and maintained to facilitate the retention of students in the university and to enhance the academic performance of students through accessible and high quality medical care, public health prevention programs, and educational programs and services.

 The Student Health and Counseling & Psychological Services will be hosting some exciting programs during Academic Year 2016-2017.
 View the flyers attached for dates and times.
-Health Promotion Counseling, and the Family Pact.
+Health Promotion Counseling, and the Family Pact (PDF).
 Also, view prior CSUSB student activity "Send Silence Packing".

 For medical appointments, please call (760) 341-2883 ext.
 78177 or (909) 537-8177

 For counseling appointments, please call (760) 341-2883 ext.
 78239